sobolevn/my-talks/README.md

 There are different concepts that make this tool easy to use.
 And there are some hard abstractions.

-I have gave an overview about its features.
+I have given an overview of its features.

 ### Problems in teaching programming